anselmwang/InfiniPy/README.md

   pip install pipenv
   pipenv install  --dev
   ```
+- Launch InfiniPy
-- Launch "run.ahk" in the InfiniPy directory
+  - type "run.ahk" in the same Cmd window as before or double click "run.ahk" in InfiniPy directory
+- Press `<CapsLock>` and have fun!